munificent/craftinginterpreters/book/control-flow.md

 ^code for-body (1 before, 1 after)

-Something is clearly missing.
-What about all of the clauses we parsed?
+We've parsed all of the various pieces of the `for` loop and the resulting AST nodes are sitting in a handful of Java local variables.
 This is where the desugaring comes in.
-We'll take those and use them to synthesize syntax tree nodes that express the semantics of the `for` loop, like the hand-desugared example I showed you earlier.
+We take those and use them to synthesize syntax tree nodes that express the semantics of the `for` loop, like the hand-desugared example I showed you earlier.

-The code is a little simpler if we work backwards, so we start with the increment clause:
+The code is a little simpler if we work backwards, so we start with the increment clause.

 ^code for-desugar-increment (2 before, 1 after)